 Citizenship in Society Merit Badge Workshop

-What do Scouts need to complete in advance?
+What else do Scouts need to complete in advance?

 Before beginning work on other requirements for this merit badge, research the following terms and think about how they relate to the Scout Oath and Scout Law:

 Document and discuss with your counselor what leadership means to you and what you think it means to make ethical decisions

 • Research an individual you feel has demonstrated positive leadership while having to make an ethical decision (someone in history, a family member, teacher, coach, counselor, clergy member, Scoutmaster, a judge)

 • Ask/learn about the decision and/or options that leaders had, why they chose their final course of action, and the outcome of that action.

 Requirement 7 :

 Identify and interview an individual in your community, school, and/or scouting who has had a significant positive impact on promoting diversity, equity, and inclusion.
 If you can’t identify such an individual, research a historical figure.

 • Discover what inspired the individual, learn about the challenges they faced and share what you feel attributed to their success.